gtopsis/music-app/README.md

-# fair-music-app
+# music-app
 An awesome and revolutionary app to assist artists manage their recordings and tracks.
-Note!
-Term fair in the repo's name is used for marketing purposes.

 ---